olioapps/typescript-starter-lab/README.md

 ### Notes
 - Overall process was to go between ChatGPT and Copilot.
 ChatGPT would write a ticket, we would copy and paste the acceptance criteria into the test file as comments, and then Copilot would write the test.
 The tests Copilot wrote did not work, so we queried ChatGPT further, adjusting the code with each iteration.
 - Once a working iteration for a test for write user data was written, it was very straight forward for coPilot to write passing tests for the other functions, so the rest of the methods were written and tested very rapidly (in about 10 minutes for all other tests).

-# Overall Thoughts on Using AI

-- We noticed that giving chatGPT the high level assignment, it scaffolded an architecture that was a helpful jumping off point but that we ultimately strayed from.
-We had it write out the initial tickets and then over time realized that many of the tickets were not helpful and we did not use them.
-As we got further and further into the project, we started writing our own tickets and creating our own direction.
-- It it more helpful to use chatGPT for smaller, more pointed questions.
-- It was, however, helpful to have a running conversation with chatGPT where it had an understanding of the context of the project and could answer questions based on that context.